 Start with a Hunter’s Safety Course

 Type in a search online and you’ll find a few places close to home to take one.
 Most states require certification to buy a license.
 Even if it’s not required, it’s a good idea.
 It will make you safer for yourself and others.
 You can even take your hunter ed course online.
+You’ll learn a lot of things to start hunting just from the course.

 Get your license